eyedea-io/mobx-react-leaf/README.md

 2. Install dependencies using `npm install`
 3. Run `npm start` and open `http://localhost:3000` to see example.

+## Acknowledgements

+We are grateful to the authors of existing related project:

+* [FacebookIncubator/create-react-app](https://github.com/facebookincubator/create-react-app) - for great starting config and script files.

 ## License

 MIT License